loffelmacher/xkcd-menu-selection/README.md

 # Xkcd Menu Ordering Problem
-This is a solution for not only the specific example given here https://xkcd.com/287/, but also for the general case.

-To invoke the program with different sets of data, you can modify the file

-Keywords: combinatorics, selection, binomial theorem, Pascal's triangle.

- all possible combos are the sum of the possible combos when picking r from n where r=n, then picking r from n where r=n-1, then for choosing r=n-2 from n, and so on. this is also a pascal triangle
+Basically the knapsack problem.
+NP-Complete.

+The most straightforward way for a human to find a solution is to methodically start by first listing all the (6) ways of choosing one appetizer, and their total costs, then list all the (21) ways of choosing two appetizers (allowing repeats), and then list all the (56) ways of choosing three appetizers, and so forth.
+As any combination of eight appetizers would be more than $15.05, the process need not extend beyond listing all the (1715) ways of choosing seven appetizers.

 n! / r! * (n-r)! - number of combinations

 For Below think of r as the "length of the bit string"

 ```